pfnet/pytorch-pfn-extras/docs/source/user_guide/logic.rst

 Logic for Custom Training and Evaluation
 ============================================================

-In the training and evaluation engines, the :class:`ppe.handler.BaseLogic <pytorch_pfn_extras.handler.BaseLogic>` API is in charge of abstracting the algorithmic details of the training and evaluation loops.
+In the training and evaluation engines, :class:`ppe.handler.BaseLogic <pytorch_pfn_extras.handler.BaseLogic>` API is in charge of abstracting the algorithmic details of the training and evaluation loops.

 Logic is an object that defines multiple callbacks used through the training and evaluation processes.